geraldb/talks/es6.md

-title: ES6, ES7, ES8 - The New New JavaScript / EMCAScript
+title: ES6, ES7, ES8 - The New New JavaScript / ECMAScript

 # The New New JavaScript - What's News?